jlacar/jlacar.github.io/kotlin/_posts/aoc-2023/2023-12-26-fluent-interfaces-kotlin.md

 Note that the only difference so far is the call to `totalWinnings()`.
 The rest of the call chain remains the same.
 We'll deal with those parts later.
 Right now, our focus is on using the extension function that calculates total winnings as the terminal operation in the call chain.

 We run the tests that were already passing before and confirm we haven't broken anything.
 Great, we can now apply the same change to `part2()`.
 Doing so makes `totalWinningsOLD()` unused so we can safely delete it.
-After tidying up, we get the code shown below in Listing 5 below.
+After tidying up, we get the code shown below in Listing 5.

 ```kotlin
 // try to make the code tell its story more fluently, like this...